Children’s books by Australian authors to inspire a love for reading

 The Bad Guys, Pig the Pug and Thelma the Unicorn (Aaron Blabey)

-The Bad Guys, Pig the Pug and Thelma the Unicorn are among Blabey’s hugely successful series for children and have become New York Times bestsellers.
+These are Aaron Blabey’s three hugely successful series for children, which have become New York Times bestsellers.

 “The Bad Guys” is a series of graphic novels that follows the story of a gang of “bad guys”, Mr Wolf, Mr Piranha, Mr Snake, Mr Shark and Ms Tarantula, who strive to become heroes but fail hilariously.
 This was Blabey’s biggest success and has even been adapted into an animated film.
 You can use this series to teach children about how they have the power to do good things and make the right decisions.

-The “Pig the Pug” series is written in playful rhyme with fun, colourful illustrations following the adventures of Pig, a pug who learns the value of sharing, honesty, sportsmanship and other valuable lessons through his adventures.
+The “Pig the Pug” series is written in playful rhyme with fun with colourful illustrations.
+It follows the adventures of Pig, a pug who learns the value of sharing, honesty, sportsmanship and other valuable lessons through his adventures.

 “Thelma the Unicorn” is the heartwarming story of a pony who dreams of becoming a glamorous unicorn.
 It teaches children valuable lessons about embracing your true self and being proud of who you are.